Resources

 • Begin by asking the school principal how you can partner with them to show support.
 They know their teachers best.

-• Pray for administrators and staff in your local school.
+• Pray for administrators and staff in your local school throughout the year.

 Involve your congregation

-• Invite church members to write notes of appreciation and encouragement.
+• Provide teacher names and enlist church members to write notes of appreciation and encouragement.

-• Sunday School classes or small groups can provide a basket of snacks for the teacher lounge or for teacher staff meetings after school.
+• Sunday School classes, small groups, or WMU can provide a basket of snacks for the teacher lounge or for teacher staff meetings after school.

 More ways to encourage

-• Provide a meal and snacks during orientation week and/or on teacher work days.
-Be present to serve and develop relationships.
+• Provide a meal and snacks during orientation week.

 • Focus on first year teachers!
-Give them extra notes of encouragement and gift cards to help set up their classroom.
+Give notes of encouragement and gift cards to help set up their classroom.
+Volunteer in their classrooms.

-• Collect school supplies for teachers.
+• Collect school supplies for teachers, including cleaning supplies.
 Be sure to ask about the needs first!

-• Collect school supplies for students in December, when students often run out and teachers replenish.
+• Collect school supplies for students in December.
+When students run out, teachers often purchase them from their own funds.

-• Be sure to support the full staff: bus drivers, librarians, nurses, guidance counselors, social workers, food service providers, administrative assistants and administration.
+• Be sure to support the full staff: bus drivers, librarians, nurses, guidance counselors, social workers, food service providers, school resource officers, administrative assistants, and administration.

 Share This Resource